Bulow Creek State Park: Quick stop off I-95 or all-day adventure

 At Bulow Creek State Park, the magnificent Fairchild Oak has resided over hurricanes, floods, plantations, wars and everything else that has happened in the last 400 to 600 years.
 (Photo: Bonnie Gross)

-Little-known off-the-beaten path Florida state parks are one of my favorite things.
+Little-known, off-the-beaten path parks are one of my favorite things, and this park is a winner.

 On a trip north along I-95, I stopped for a picnic and leg-stretching break at the delightful Bulow Creek State Park in Flagler Beach.
 It’s just a few miles from another favorite stop — Bulow Plantation Historic State Park.